DominiqueGirard/DominiqueGirard.github.io/content/post/art.md

 1. **Girard, D.**, & Bourgeois-Guérin, V. (2022).
 Hope and Suffering: a Hermeneutical and Existential Analysis of Akhmatova’s Requiem.
 The Humanistic Psychologist.
 55 (1), 55-69.  https://doi.org/10.1037/hum0000178

 **Oral Presentations**
+1. **Girard, D.**, van Zutven, M.A.M., van Wijngaarden, E. (2023, August).
+Dying in the Margins a Hermeneutical Reflection on Liminality and Paradoxes.
+The 40th Annual International Human Science Research Conference.
+Tokyo, Japan.
 1. **Girard, D.**, & Bourgeois-Guérin, V. (2020, May).
 Dialogue Between the Poetics of Aging in Edvard Munch’s Art and Critical Gerontology.
 The 39th Annual International Human Science Research Conference.
 New York, United States.
 Canceled because of the Covid-19 pandemic.
 2. **Girard, D.**, & Bourgeois-Guérin, V. (2019, June).
 The Poetry of Anna Akhmatova : A Meditation on Hope and Suffering.
 The 38th Annual International Human Science Research Conference.
 Molde, Norway.
     - **Travel Award for International Conference from the Faculty of Human Sciences, UQAM – 700$CAN**